 Even if you’re in great shape now, Father Time and medical costs still have a way of catching up to you.
-In fact, the average 65-year-old healthy couple retiring this year is expected to need almost $364,000 in retirement to cover healthcare costs such as Medicare, supplemental insurance premiums, and out-of-pocket expenses.1 If that doesn’t get your heart rate up, there’s also long term care (LTC) to start thinking about.
-Someone turning 65 today has almost a 70% chance they will need some kind of long term care during their life.2
+In fact, the average 65-year-old healthy couple retiring this year is expected to need over $424,000 in retirement to cover healthcare costs such as Medicare, supplemental insurance premiums, and out-of-pocket expenses.1 If that doesn’t get your heart rate up, there’s also long-term care (LTC) to start thinking about.
+Someone turning 65 today has almost a 70% chance they will need some kind of long-term care during their life.2

 If you think those sound like scary numbers, you have plenty of company.
 But with the proper planning and financial guidance, you can create a financial strategy that can help you deal with the high costs of health care and LTC without them tarnishing your golden years.

 Speaking of healthcare, don’t forget about Medicare.
 You’re eligible once you turn 65, and you can sign up from three months before and until three months after the month you turn 65.
 Medicare Part A covers hospitalization and requires no premiums, so you might as well consider getting the process started — unless you still want to contribute to a health savings account.
 Then you’ll have to wait.
 Part B covers outpatient care, such as doctor visits, and requires a premium.
 If you’re still working and have health insurance coverage, you might consider holding off on Part B.